babita0927/Careers-Website-V2/README.md

 # Careers-Website

 ABC Career is a job website built using the Replit platform and MySQL database.
 The website allows employers to post job vacancies and job seekers to search and apply for jobs.
-The project was developed as part of a web development course.
+The project was developed as part of a AI course.

 Features
 The website includes the following features: